-- 109. Mr Speaker, over the last four years, the EAC has organised two successful editions of the EAC Arts and Culture Festival Jumuiya Afrika Mashariki Utamaduni Festival (JAMAFEST).
-The regional festival continues to provide one of the regional platforms for social interactions aimed at fostering social cohesion among East Africans and branding the EAC.
-In doing so, JAMAFEST has contributed significantly towards promoting cross-border movement of persons, as well as increased regional tourism and trade in cultural goods and services.
-The Budget proposal for Financial Year 2017/2018 will support the implementation of the 3rd Edition of JAMAFEST programme scheduled to take place in September 2017 in Kampala, Uganda.
-It will also support the implementation of preparatory activities for hosting the 1st edition of the EAC Sports Tournament, which is scheduled to take place in September 2018 in Bujumbura, Burundi. - 110.
-Mr Speaker, under the culture and sports sub-sectors, the challenge of inadequate budget resources for regional cultural programmes is compounded by the lack of sustainable public sector financing for culture and sports and programmes in the EAC, hitherto mainly sponsored by the private sector.
+- 109. Mr. Speaker, over the last four years, the EAC has organized two successful editions of the EAC Arts and Culture Festival Jumuiyaya Afrika Mashariki Utamaduni Festival (JAMAFEST).
+The regional Festival continues to provide one of the regional platforms social interactions aimed at fostering social cohesion among East Africans and branding the EAC.
+In doing so, JAMAFEST has contributed significantly towards promoting cross-border movement of persons as well as increased regional tourism and trade in cultural goods and services.
+The Budget proposal for FY 2017/2018 will support the implementation of the 3rd Edition of JAMAFEST programme scheduled to take place in September 2017 in Kampala, Uganda.
+It will also support the implementation of preparatory activities for hosting the 1st Edition of the EAC Sports Tournament, which is scheduled to take place in September 2018 in Bujumbura, Burundi. - 110.
+Mr. Speaker, under the Culture and sports sub-sectors, the challenge of inadequate budget resources for regional Cultural programmes is compounded by the lack of sustainable public sector financing for Culture and sports and programmes in the EAC, hitherto mainly supported/sponsored by the private sector.
 There are a number of willing financiers who need a little persuasion and a more structured regional financing framework to be able to contribute towards culture project financing.
-These include development partners who are willing to support the culture sector in the EAC once it appears on the priority list of EAC annual budgetary support areas.
-To overcome this bottleneck, the EAC is planning to embark on a mobilisation campaign of the private sector, Non-Governmental Organisations and development partners during Financial Year 2017/2018, with the objective of providing a sustainable financing mechanism for EAC regional Culture and Sports projects, to be implemented under the framework of Public-Private Sector Partnerships (PPPs).
+These include Development Partners who would be willing to support the culture sector in the EAC once it appears on the priority list of EAC annual budgetary support areas.
+To overcome this bottleneck, the EAC during FY 2017/2018, is planning to embark on a mobilization campaign of the private sector, non-governmental organizations and development partners with the objective of providing a sustainable financing mechanism for EAC regional Culture and Sports projects to be implemented under the Framework of Public Private Sector Partnerships (PPPs).

-(d) Immigration, Labour/Employment & Refugee Management sectors Immigration sub-sector
+(d) Immigration, Labour/Employment & Refugee Management sectors Immigration sub- sector

-111. Mr Speaker, you may recall that the 17th Ordinary Summit of the EAC Heads of State held on 2 March, 2016, directed the EAC Partner States to commence the issuance of the new international East African electronic passport and phase out the old generation, machine-readable national passports by 31 December, 2018.
-Subsequently, the 35th Meeting of the Council of Ministers held on 4 April, 2017, noted that Partner States were at different levels of preparedness to commence issuance of the East African e-Passport and were in the process of informing the international community to recognise the international East African e-passport.
+111. Mr. Speaker, you may recall that the 17th Ordinary Summit of the EAC Heads of State held on 2nd March, 2016, directed the EAC Partner States to commence the issuance of the New International East African electronic Passport and phase out the old generation Machine Readable National Passports by 31st December, 2018.
+Subsequently, the 35th Meeting of the Council of Ministers held on 4th April, 2017, noted that Partner States' were at different levels of preparedness to commence issuance of the East African e-Passport and were in process of informing the international community, to recognize the International East African e-Passport.

-Accordingly, the Council directed the Partner States to commence issuance of the new international East African e-passport to their citizens by 1 January 2018.
-The new international EA e-passport will be issued in three categories namely; diplomatic, official/service and ordinary e-passports and will be utilised by the Partner States' citizens within and beyond the East African region.
-Part of the Financial Year 2017/2018 budget will be utilised for the coordination and monitoring of the roadmap towards the implementation of the new international EA e- passport.
+Accordingly, the Council directed the Partner States to commence issuance of the new International EA e-Passport to their citizens by 1st January 2018.
+The new InternationalEA e-Passport will be issued in three categories namely; the Diplomatic, Official/Service and Ordinary e-Passports and will be utilized by the Partner States citizens within and beyond the East African region.
+Part of the FY 2017/2018 budget will be utilized for the coordination and monitoring of the implementation of the roadmap towards the implementation of the New International EA e- Passport.